akbarratt/rb101/lesson_6/twenty_one/pedac.md

-## Problem: Store the card totals in a local variable.
-"If we cache each player's total like this, will it continue to update correctly throughout the game?
-If not, at what point do we need to update each player's total?"

 ## Question: Why is the last call to play_again? a little different from the previous two?
 (from the sample solution)